 Some of the causes of nephrotic syndrome include:

-- changes to the immune system (minimal change or lipoid nephrosis) - this type is most common in children.
-It is called ‘minimal change’ because the kidney filters appear normal under a microscope.
+- changes to the immune system (minimal change disease or lipoid nephrosis) – nephrotic syndrome due to changes to the immune system is most common in children.
+It is called ‘minimal change disease’ because the kidney filters appear normal under a microscope.
 The cause is thought to be changes in certain cells of the immune system.
 The function of the kidneys is normal and the outlook for recovery is usually excellent

 - other health conditions, which can lead to ‘secondary nephrotic syndrome’ – this can be caused by certain conditions including diabetes, drugs, cancer and systemic lupus erythematosus (SLE).